Shakespeare for Social Justice seeks Teaching Artists for programs in California state prisons

-The Workshop will be facilitated by Suraya Keating, Shakespeare for Social Justice Director, who has over a decade of experience teaching at San Quentin and other programs; Lynn Baker-Nauman, long-time Shakespeare for Social Justice Lead Teacher; and Lesley Currier, founder of Shakespeare for Social Justice.
+Workshops are facilitated by Suraya Keating, Shakespeare for Social Justice Director, who has over a decade of experience teaching at San Quentin and other programs; Lynn Baker-Nauman, long-time Shakespeare for Social Justice Lead Teacher; and Lesley Currier, founder of Shakespeare for Social Justice.

 For more information, phone 415-499-4485 or email firstname.lastname@example.org

 To see videos of Shakespeare performances, “Stories from San Quentin” performances, Veterans plays, Creative Writing from the Inside, and photographs, and to hear inmate actors discuss how Shakespeare has changed their lives, click here.